How to create your law firm’s online presence

 • Prospects see the post and click on the link to read it on your website, where you’ve added an online intake form using Clio Grow’s custom intake form tool.

+• Choose your social profiles strategically.
 When creating your social media profiles, it’s important to understand which one your potential clients are on the most.
-For example, if your practice area is employment law, it’s crucial to have a LinkedIn presence but Instagram would not be as important.
+For example, if your practice area is employment law, it’s crucial to have a LinkedIn presence, but Instagram or Meta’s Threads may not be as important.
 It’s also wise to focus on certain channels rather than spread yourself too thin trying to keep up with every channel.

 Establish Your Social Profiles

 Another smart way to build your online presence is by listing your website on online directories.
-These types of websites aim to connect people to the services they’re looking for and often include sections for people to leave reviews—Google My Business, Yelp, Avvo, and Justia are just a few examples.
+These platforms aim to connect people to the services they’re looking for and often include sections for leaving reviews.
+Yelp, Avvo, and Justia are just a few examples.

-Often you’ll need to have a few things ready:
+When setting up profiles on online directories, you’ll often need to have a few things ready:

 1. Photos of yourself

-2. A description of your business including what services you offer and your areas of expertise
+2. A description of your business, including the services you offer and your areas of expertise

 4. Operating hours

-Keep in mind that it will take time to grow your online presence, figure out the right ways to use them, and start getting clients.
+Keep in mind that it will take time and patience.
 But, building your online presence is an exciting opportunity to shape how future clients find and connect with your law firm.

 Take it one step at a time and remember that there are experts that specialize in building websites, creating social media marketing strategies, and filling out online directory listings that can help you.